 Fermented Vegetables such as sauerkraut and kimchi are also good options if you’re wanting to add probiotics to your diet.
 Both provide organic acids that support the growth of good bacteria.
 These foods are simple to make at home and require less time than kefir.

 Fermented Beverages like kombucha and kvass not only provide a good source of probiotics but also help to cleanse your liver.
 You can also learn to make these items in your own home!

 We now have a better understanding of the Gut-Brain Axis and how it can affect mental health, contributing to conditions such as depression.
 We need a healthy balance of microbes in our gut to keep the system working properly.
 Research tells us that changes in the composition of gut flora can occur from poor diet or other health conditions and can be restored with a healthy diet and probiotics.

 The addition of probiotics to your diet will benefit not just your digestive and general physical health, but your mental health too.
 As some probiotics are found beneficial for mental health, researchers are calling these Psychobiotics.
-If you are struggling with depression and want to incorporate probiotics to support your whole-body health and improve your mood, consult with an integrative psychiatrist or functional psychiatrist or a functional medicine doctor who can help you to incorporate these natural treatments into your overall approach to staying healthy.
+If you are struggling with depression and want to incorporate probiotics to support your whole-body health and improve your mood, consult with an integrative or functional psychiatrist or a functional medicine doctor.